Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Introduction

 On the other hand, ML models built using data from large-scale monitoring networks do regionalization implicitly without the dependence on expert knowledge, pre-defined hydrological models, and also often without any hydrological knowledge at all.
 Since ML models have significantly more flexibility in how parameters and connections between parameters are optimized, unlike process-based models where each parameter represents a specific system component or property, issues relevant to equifinality become largely irrelevant \citep{razavi2022coevolution}.
-In recent years, numerous ML approaches have been explored for environmental variable time series PUBs that span a variety of methods and applications in hydrology and water resources engineering.
-Though most of the ML approaches are developed for stream flows, these efforts are expanding to other variables like river and lake water quality as data collection and modeling continue to advance.
-The ML PUB models have continually outperformed common process-based hydrological models in terms of both predictive performance and computational efficiency at large spatial scales \citep{shen_transdisciplinary_2018,read_process-guided_2019,reichstein_deep_2019,ouguz2023survey}.
-Specifically, deep learning architectures like long short-term memory (LSTM) networks are increasingly used for time series predictions due to their ability to model systems and variables that have memory, i.e. where past conditions influence present behavior (e.g., snowpack depth; \citep{lees2022hydrological}).
+In recent years, numerous ML approaches have been explored for environmental variable time series PUBs{predictions in unmonitored locations} that span a variety of methods and applications in hydrology and water resources engineering.
+Though m{M}ost of the ML approaches for predictions in unmonitored regions focus on stream flows, these efforts are{ but are rapidly } expanding to other variableslike river and lake water quality as data collection and modeling continue to advance{such as soil moisture \citep{fang2018value}, stream temperature \citep{rahmani2021deep,weierbach2022stream}, and lake temperature \citep{willard_daily_2022}}.
+The ML models have continually outperformed common process-based hydrological models in terms of both predictive performance and computational efficiency at large spatial scales \citep{read_process-guided_2019,ouguz2023survey,kratzert2019toward_ung,sun2021explore}.
+Specifically, deep learning architectures like long short-term memory (LSTM) networks are{have been} increasingly used for time series predictions due to their ability to model systems and variables that have memory, i.e. where past conditions influence present behavior (e.g., snowpack depth; \citep{lees2022hydrological}).
 LSTMs have shown to outperform both state-of-the-art process-based models and also classical ML models (e.g., XGBoost, random forests, SVM) for applications like lake temperature \citep{read_process-guided_2019,jia_physics-guided_2021,daw2020physics}, stream temperature \citep{weierbach2022stream,feigl_machine-learning_2021}, and groundwater dynamics \citep{jing2022comparison} predictions amongst many others.
-Other deep learning architectures effective for time series modeling, but seen less often in hydrology, include the simpler gated recurrent unit (GRU) \citep{chung2014empirical} or more recent innovations like the temporal convolution network (TCN) \citep{lea2017temporal}, spatiotemporally aware process-guided deep learning models \citep{topp2023stream}, or transformers \citep{yin2022rr}.
-However, these models have primarily focused on temporal predictions in well-monitored locations, where a model is trained on a time period within one site and then predictions are made for new time periods at the same site.
-This is often referred to as the \textit{monitored} prediction scenario or the \textit{gauged} scenario in streamflow modeling.
-While temporal predictions are important, spatial extrapolation to \textit{unmonitored} sites is even more crucial, because the vast majority of locations remain unmonitored for many environmental variables.
+Other deep learning architectures effective for time series modeling, but seen less often in hydrology, include the simpler gated recurrent unit (GRU) \citep{chung2014empirical} or more recent innovations like the temporal convolution network (TCN) \citep{lea2017temporal}, or spatiotemporally aware process-guided deep learning models \citep{topp2023stream}.
+Recent advancements have also introduced transformer-based methods \citep{yin2022rr}, which are architecturally able to model long-term dependencies more effectively than LSTM \citep{zeyer2019comparison,wen2022transformers}.
+Transformers have been recently shown to occasionally outperform other methods for streamflow prediction \citep{amanambu2022hydrological,yin2023runoff,xu2023deep}.
+However, so far, these alternatives to LSTM have primarily focused on temporal predictions in well-monitored locations.